Preventing Tooth Decay in Young ChildrenSkip to the navigation

 - Prevent prolonged contact with sugars in formula and breast milk.
 Remove a bottle from your baby's mouth before he or she falls asleep.
 This practice helps prevent mouth bacteria from producing acids that cause baby bottle tooth decay.
 Also, clean your baby's teeth after feeding, especially at night.

 - Introduce cups for drinking beverages at age 12 months or earlier.
 By this age, frequent bottle-feedings, especially with juice or other high-sugar liquids, make a child more likely to develop tooth decay.
-If you are having trouble weaning your baby from a bottle, dilute the liquid with water to make it less tasty.
 At night, you could fill the bottle with plain water.
 During the day, offer an empty cup for your child to play with.
 For more information, see the topic Weaning.

 - Provide your older baby or toddler with healthy foods.
 Give your child nutritious foods, and combine them in ways that help reduce the risk for tooth decay.
 For example, offer meals that include whole grains, vegetables, and fruits.
 Mozzarella and other cheeses, yogurt, and milk are good for teeth and make great after-meal snacks.
 They help clear the mouth of harmful sugars and protect against plaque.
 Make an effort to rinse or brush your child's teeth after he or she eats high-sugar foods, especially sticky, sweet foods like raisins.